Telangana cuisine

 Telangana cuisine is the cuisine native to the Indian state of Telangana.
 The Telangana state lies on the Deccan plateau and its topography dictates more millets and roti based dishes.
 Jowar and Bajra features more prominently in their cuisine.
+Rice also is a staple.

 Staple food

 Telangana in its cuisine, there is special place for rotis made from millet, such as jonna rotte (sorghum), sajja rotte (penisetum), or Sarva Pindi" and Uppudi Pindi (broken rice).
 In Telangana a gravy or curry is called Koora and Pulusu is based on tamarind.
 A deep fry reduction of the same is called Vepudu.
 Kodi pulusu and vepudu are popular dishes in meat.
-Vankaya (Brinjal), Aloogadda (potato) koora & fry are some of the many varieties of vegetable dishes.
+Vankaya (Brinjal), Alugadda (potato) koora & fry are some of the many varieties of vegetable dishes.
 Telangana palakoora is a spinach dish cooked with lentils eaten with steamed rice and roti.
 Peanuts are added as special attraction and in Karimnagar District, peanuts and soya nuts are added.

-Popular Telangana curry dishes (known as Koora) include Boti (derived from mutton) and Phunti Koora made out of Red Sorrel leaves.
+Popular Telangana curry dishes (known as Koora) include Boti (derived from mutton) and Punti Koora made out of Red Sorrel leaves.
 Potlakaya pulusu, or snake gourd stew is one of the daily staple dish.
 Many Telangana dishes are altered as per their own taste but the root ingredients are similar.
 Sakinalu is the most popular snack made of rice flour during festivals like Dusshera and Sankranthi making it very delicious and one of its kind fritters of South India.

 Recent years have seen a resurgence of Telangana cuisines in restaurants around Hyderabad with the availability of Telangana thali dish for lunch.